jlauinger/master-of-science/code/writings/unsafe-vulnerabilities-3-rop-and-spawning-a-shell.md

 the above $rax increment workaround unnecessary.
 I leave it in anyways.
 The important part is, we can now set $rax to some dummy address before executing the pop rdi gadget, and then the program does not crash.
 I use the address of the fourth memory page from above, the heap, for this: `0x00567000`.

+Finally, we need the syscall instruction itself.
+Fortunately, this is straightforward as there is a `syscall; ret;` gadget.

 Now we can put together the gadget addresses and values.
 Before them, we put the same padding to offset to the stored return address on the stack.